Note: This article is not financial advice. Hubble Protocol does not endorse any of the tokens or platforms mentioned in this article.

 At this time, nearly all of DeFi was conducted on Ethereum (about 95% of DeFi transactions by some estimates).
 By the end of the year, DeFi’s TVL had risen to around $20 billion, with $270 billion in transaction volume recorded mostly on just one network.

 DeFi’s growth was rapid in pace and enormous in scope, but Ethereum’s DeFi community was soon plagued by issues stemming from network congestion and Ethereum’s inability to scale.
 It seemed like DeFi on Ethereum had become a victim of its own popularity.

-Many users found failed transactions especially frustrating, because the ETH used to pay for a failed transaction was lost for good, and more ETH than ever was necessary to process a simple transaction.
+Many users found failed transactions especially frustrating, because the ETH used to request a failed transaction was lost for good, and more ETH than ever was necessary to process a simple transaction.

 Scalability Issues Urged the DeFi Community Elsewhere

 High fees, slow speeds, and counter-productive mining practices made it clear to many users that Ethereum was no longer a network that could support broad and democratic participation in DeFi.
-Ethereum was no longer the “world’s computer” but a computer that only the very wealthy could use.
+Ethereum was no longer the “world’s computer,” but a computer that only the very well-off could use.

 Consequently, the DeFi community began branching out onto other blockchains.
 DeFi protocols on other networks began seeing more traffic from wallets with Ethereum addresses, and as user traffic began to grow, the number of DeFi protocols began to grow on different networks.

-Today, the DeFi landscape has transformed into a community that participates in protocols built across multiple chains, and DeFi’s TVL is tracing a line towards the $300 billion mark at the time of writing.
+Today, the DeFi landscape has transformed into a community that participates in protocols built across multiple chains.
 As a multi-chain DeFi ecosystem accommodates more and more projects and users, Ethereum now holds less than 70% of DeFi’s TVL.